- What is Breast Reconstruction?

 The diagnosis of breast cancer is a difficult time for most patients, who are often frightened and confused about their treatment.
 At Florida Plastic Surgery Group, we encourage patients to ask questions and become well-informed regarding their treatment and reconstructive options.
-Fortunately, newer reconstructive techniques are allowing for the creation of more natural-feeling and aesthetically-pleasing breasts.
+Fortunately, breast reconstruction—and particularly newer reconstructive techniques—allows for the creation of more natural-feeling and aesthetically-pleasing breasts.
 There are a number of reconstructive options available to patients, and our plastic surgeons are pleased to offer the entire spectrum of reconstructive options.

 The FACTS – Breast Reconstruction

 In all the studies to date, breast reconstruction does not interfere with any prescribed cancer treatment (i.e. chemotherapy or radiation therapy).